Chapter 23.30

 2. Conversion.
 No new setback is required to convert an existing, legally permitted, building into a two (2) residential unit development.
 Improvements to existing nonconforming buildings, including conforming additions, are allowed pursuant to EGMC Chapter 23.84 (Nonconforming Uses, Buildings, and Structures).

-3. No new setback is required when an existing main or accessory building is substantially redeveloped and converted to a two (2) residential unit development; provided, that the new building is reconstructed in the same location and with the same dimensions as the existing building.
+3. No new setback is required when an existing main or accessory building is substantially redeveloped and converted to two (2) residential unit development; provided, that the new building is reconstructed in the same location and with the same dimensions as the existing building.

 B. Parking.
 Notwithstanding EGMC Chapter 23.58 (Parking), one (1) off-street vehicle parking space is required for each unit in a two (2) unit residential development, except as otherwise provided below.
 Required parking may be provided as either covered or uncovered parking and shall be located on the same lot as the residential unit served.
 All provided parking shall meet the minimum dimensions, location, and other applicable development standards provided in EGMC Section 23.58.090 (Parking design and development standards).

 1. Parking Exemptions.
-No parking is required if the lot is located within one-half (1/2) mile walking distance of either a high-quality transit corridor, as defined in subdivision (b) of Section 21155 of the Public Resources Code, or a major transit stop, as defined in Section 21064.3 of the Public Resources Code; or if there is a car share vehicle located within one (1) block of the lot.
+No parking is required if the lot is located within one-half (1/2) mile walking distance of either a high-quality transit corridor, as defined in Section 21155(b) of the California Public Resources Code, or a major transit stop, as defined in Section 21064.3 of the California Public Resources Code; or if there is a car share vehicle located within one (1) block of the lot.

 2. Replacement Parking Required.
 When an existing garage, carport, or other covered or enclosed parking area is converted or demolished in order to construct a new unit, at least one (1) replacement parking space, which may be covered or uncovered, must be provided for each unit unless the project is exempt from parking.